-In 1997, the Colorado Legislature established the Colorado Noxious Weed Management Fund to provide additional financial resources to communities, weed control districts, or other entities engaged in cooperative efforts to manage noxious weeds.
-Organized private interests, conservation districts, municipalities and counties have been eligible to apply for assistance provided that awarded funds be used to enhance weed management efforts within the State of Colorado.
-Over the five years that the Fund was supported by the General Assembly, the Colorado Department of Agriculture disbursed $1,255,000 for noxious weed management, education, and mapping.
-Since 2008, the Fund has been supported by CDA’s Agriculture Management Fund, which has contributed just under $1 million to date to support local noxious weed management projects.
-On average, every dollar of the State's investment was matched by more than five dollars of private, local, other state, and federal resources.
-Awards are made on a competitive basis and recommended by a committee of individuals representing the perspectives and experiences of professionals and academic researchers in weed science, state noxious weed managers, Colorado government officials, public natural resource managers; and representatives from agriculture, local weed programs, and environmental interests.
+From 2008 to 2014, the Fund was supported by CDA’s Agriculture Management Fund, which contributed about $1 million to support local noxious weed management projects.
+Since 2015, the Fund has benefitted from a $700,000 annual appropriation from the General Assembly.
+On average, every dollar of the State's investment has been matched by more than five dollars of private, local, other state, and federal resources.
+Awards are made on a competitive basis as recommended by a committee of individuals representing the perspectives and experiences of professionals and academic researchers in weed science; state noxious weed managers; Colorado government officials; public natural resource managers; and representatives from agriculture, local weed programs, and environmental interests.

 Additionally, the Noxious Weed Program continues to administer federal noxious weed management funds from the U.S. Forest Service’s State and Private Forestry program.
 These funds are devoted to managing noxious weeds on private lands in the vicinity of National Forests and Grasslands in order to prevent the spread of noxious weeds onto federal lands.

 New!
 Boot Brush Kiosk Funding Available.
 Learn more.